dropout/wrtc-signaling-nodejs/README.md

 ## Why? ##

-To see how a basic WebRTC signaling service can be realized with node and websockets.
+I had to do a spiking about WebRTC signaling for a project.

 ## What? ##

-A hub that connects 2 users through websocket to transmit WebRTC offers, answers and ICE candidates.
+A websocket server that connects 2 users through to transmit WebRTC offers, answers and ICE candidates.

 ## How? ##

-With the help of SockJS lib.
+Obviously NodeJS with SockJS to handle websocket connections.